Nursing Narratives – Racism and the Pandemic

 “The stories of BME nursing staff and the pandemic are entwined with complex histories of racism which can only be fully understood through amplifying the experiences and voices of those who have been marginalised.

-“We hope to develop our understanding of what went wrong in our response to the pandemic and consider what lessons we can learn to create a more equitable society and an NHS that is able to deliver the best patient care.”
+“We hope the outputs develop our understanding of what went wrong in our response to the pandemic and consider what lessons we can learn to create a more equitable society and an NHS that is able to deliver the best patient care.”

-The Nursing Narratives – Racism and the Pandemic study will explore how racism has played out during the pandemic and the impact that this has had on the lives of those working in healthcare.
-Film and wider storytelling techniques will be used to profile the stories of nurses and care staff, and to document the diverse racisms that they have encountered and challenged throughout their working lives.
+Nursing Narratives – Racism and the Pandemic explored how racism has played out during the pandemic and the impact that this has had on the lives of those working in healthcare.
+Film and wider storytelling techniques were used to profile the stories of nurses and care staff, and to document the diverse racisms that they have encountered and challenged throughout their working lives.

-Project Team: Anandi Ramamurthy (Principle Investigator); Sadiq Bhanbhro (Co-Investigator); Punita Chowbey (Co-Investigator)
+Project Team: Anandi Ramamurthy (Principle Investigator); Ken Fero (Filmmaker) Sadiq Bhanbhro (Co-Investigator); Faye Bruce (Co-Investigator)